musason/musason/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-AWS CloudService
+AWS Cloud Services
 - 👯 I’m looking to collaborate on ...
 React Native
 - 💬 Ask me about ...
 Anything, almost anything
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/zelimhan-ismailov/)